 There’s no guarantee that one company will offer you the cheapest car insurance rate, so here’s the bottom line: If you’re looking to get the best deal you’ll need to get quotes from multiple insurers.

-We took a sample of information based on multiple sources to find a range of insurance costs.
+Here is how we compared insurance rates: We took a sample of information based on multiple sources to find a range of insurance costs.
 We based these samples on someone with a clean driving record, driving a sample range of popular, non-exotic vehicles.

 What’s important to understand is that insurance rates can fluctuate on a number of factors almost by the day, so this range is only a guide to provide some general data about which companies overall provide the least expensive insurance coverage.